ICY105/BlockUtils/README.md

-# RedstoneUtils
+# Block Utils
-A Minecraft Datapack adding a small collection of utilities for interecting with redstone.
+A Minecraft Datapack adding a small collection of utilities for handeling some block interactions.
 Currently handles:
-* Getting a block's powered state
+* Getting a block's redstone powered state

 ## Scoreboards
 These are scoreboard objectives used to represent a value of some kind.

 ```
-redstone_utils.data
+block_utils.data
   Used for math and passing variables between functions.
 ```